strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/FirewallLog/FirewallLog.md

 # Firewall Log Review

-In this lab we will be looing at a log from an ASA firewall from Cisco.
+In this lab we will be looking at a log from an ASA firewall from Cisco.

 And wow....
 They are bad to work with.